 - Add a description so you and others can see what this automation relates to.

-- Set your trigger - in this case, it's an inbound SMS (as will be the case for every stage in this flow).
+- Set the message type - in this case, it's an SMS (as will be the case for every stage in this flow).

-- Set your keywords.
+- Set a message content condition and your keywords (message must contain any of your keywords).
 Remember, keywords are case sensitive, so it's always a good idea to add your keywords in multiple case formats just in case.

 - Set the action that will occur when the keyword is received - in this case the action is to send a reply SMS.